bonn0062/GSoD/absolute_beginners_outline.rst

 - **newshape** is the new shape you want.
 You can specify an integer or a tuple of integers.
 If you specify an integer, the result wil be an array of that length.
 The shape should be compatible with the original shape.

 - **order** 'C' means to read/write the elements using C-like index order,  ‘F’ means to read / write the elements using Fortran-like index order, ‘A’ means to read / write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.

-- What’s the difference between a Python List and a NumPy array?

-  - Why use NumPy?

 - How to create an array from existing data